de-DEen-US

 Advanced Computer and Profile Migration Settings.

-To rename computers or user accounts with different naming conventions between source and target domains, create a mapping file.
+To rename computers or user accounts when naming conventions differ between the source and target domain, create a mapping file.

-Enable advanced options such as cached credential updates for VPN or WiFi clients.
-This feature is available as an add-on.
-It is useful for clients that need extra authentication before logging into Windows®.
-This is crucial because Windows® clears the cached credential cache after a domain change.
+Enable advanced options such as cached credential updates for VPN or Wi-Fi clients (available as an add-on).
+This is useful for clients that require pre-logon authentication, because Windows® clears cached credentials after a domain change.

 Scripting